The complete guide to small business accounting (with step-by-step advice)

 5. Set up a bookkeeping system

-If you’re not ready to invest in an accounting software, you can use free alternatives to track your business expenses, as well as goods and services sold on a monthly basis.
+You can use spreadsheets or free bookkeeping tools to track your business expenses, as well as goods and services sold on a monthly basis.

-If you want to make your bookkeeping as easy as possible, an accounting platform like Xero will automate various bookkeeping tasks for you.
+However, if you want to make your bookkeeping as easy as possible, a subscription-based accounting platform will automate various tasks for you.
+The extra productivity you gain should justify the investment, and most tools have pricing tiers to suit different business needs.

 6. Calculate your business tax

-Over 600,000 British small businesses admit to missing their tax return deadlines, with a third feeling overwhelmed by the burden and complexities of small business accounting.
+Many small business owners feel overwhelmed by the burden and complexities of small business accounting.

 Filing your tax return can be a complicated and scary prospect.
 But as long as you do it on time you’ll be fine.
 Even if you do miss a deadline, it can be easy to fix by letting HMRC know of your circumstances.